adityajhakumar/Memory-Manager/README.md

 - Add support for multithreading and concurrent memory access.
 - Expand testing to cover additional edge cases and performance benchmarks.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Feel free to replace the logo URLs with your actual images or adjust any other elements as needed!